Brainz22/useful_notes/Workflow@corr4_APxV1.md

 <pre>
 cat ~/.ssh/gitlab.pub
 </pre>
 * Add ssh key under preferences and under ssh keys.
+If links don't change, it should be added [here](https://gitlab.cern.ch/-/profile/keys).
+You will need to sign in using your CERN ID.

 5. Finally, test the ssh connections
 * For github: